monzo/docs/source/includes/_ais.md

 We've implemented version 3.1.2. of the [Open Banking parties specification](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/1077805687/Parties+v3.1.2)

-Of the three endpoints defined we have implemented the third: `GET /party`.
-This returns the customer's ID, their preferred name and their legal name.
+We have only implemented `GET /party` endpoint, and not the account-specific endpoints.
+This returns the customer's ID, their preferred name, and their legal name.

 <aside class="notice">
 You should use the customer's preferred name when you talk to them.